surebot/Eventline/docs/2-routes.md

-Now this function is passed in as a `value` based matcher, it will be given the value to match and if it returns true then all of the keys for the object will match and the thread will be triggered.
+Now this function is passed in as a `value` based matcher, it will be given the value to match and if it returns true then all of the keys for the object will match and the route will be triggered.

-Functions can also be passed into arrays and as mentioned before as long as it and the other patterns in that array match then the thread will be triggered.
+Functions can also be passed into arrays and as mentioned before as long as it and the other patterns in that array match then the route will be triggered.

 ### Value